Pablo-CastroPerez/Si-observables-DFT/README.md

 ## Note

 This was done for educational purposes only and contain certain oversimplifications, such as calculating the sound speed directly from the bulk modulus instead of elastic coefficients.
-The results are not meant to be used a rigorous data.
+The results are not meant to be used as rigorous data.